acritelli/rucksack/README.md

+# Rucksack

-# rucksack: A place to store your useful one liners
+*A place to store your useful one-liners*

 ## Overview